-Of course the rain started up again at this point so it wasn’t all joy and rainbows but I did manage to capture the pacers and the odd Spitfire.
+Of course the rain started up again at this point so it wasn’t all joy and rainbows but I did manage to capture most of the pacers.
 When Commando crossed the line at an incredibly slow (for him) two hours and five minutes I finally conceded defeat and followed him back to the Guildhall to get warm and dry.
-This was where I caught up with Kali and Sam, the two hour ten marshals.
+This was where I caught up with Kali and Sam, the two hour ten pacers.
 Now it was just the tail runners to go and my job would be done.
 Of course it would be quite some time before they arrived.

 A little over an hour later we heard a whisper that the tail runners and walkers were on their way.
 As Kim and Vicky were tail running we all piled outside to cheer them across the line.
 Unbelievably, the sun had come out.